-The cheetah (Acinonyx jubatus) is one of the most graceful members of the cat family, and it is one of the few cat species which relies on speed instead of stealth when hunting.
+The cheetah (Acinonyx jubatus) is one of the most graceful members of the cat family, and one of the few cat species which relies on speed instead of stealth when hunting.
 Cheetahs are in fact the fastest land mammals on Earth, reaching speeds of 110-120 km/h.
-They can also accelerate from 0 to 80 km/h in just three seconds, which is faster than any sports car.
+They accelerate from 0 to 80 km/h in just three seconds, which is faster than any sports car.
 The only animals faster are the peregrine falcon, which can dive at speeds of 300 km/h and the tiger beetle, which if it was as large as a human, could run at speeds of 494 km/h.

 Cheetahs originate from a puma ancestor and date back approximately 4.9 million years.
 The name cheetah comes from the term "Chitraka", which means "speckled" in the ancient Indian language of Sanskrit.